Menu

 • Have received, at some point, an FAA medical certificate after July 15, 2006;

-• Complete an online medical-education course and retain the course-completion document;
+• Complete an online medical-education course and retain the course-completion document (every 24 calendar months);

 • Complete the National Driver Register (NDR) check;